facebook/react-strict-dom/apps/website/docs/api/02-css/02-createTheme.md

 # css.createTheme

-<p className="text-xl">How to create style themes from variables in React.</p>
+<p className="text-xl">How to create style themes from variables in React Strict DOM.</p>

 ## Overview

 This API creates themes that override the default values of style variables created with `defineVars()`.
-These themes can then be applied to specific element sub-trees.
-It returns an opaque style object that can be passed to the `style` prop of `html.*` elements.
-These theme objects can also be combined into an array style.
+It returns an opaque style object that can be passed to the `style` prop of any `html.*` element.
+The theme will then apply to the entire sub-tree.
+Theme objects can be combined using an array style.

+Example:

 ```jsx
 import { css } from 'react-strict-dom';